Department of Psychology news

 Prof Dermot Bowler has been invited to give a talk at the Fourth Annual Moscow Conference on Autism organised by the Russian Society for Autism.
 His talk is entitled Cognitive atypicalites underlying the development of autism spectrum disorder, time for a change in perspective?

 The Autism Research Group at City, University of London, is pleased to announce a series of free public events that will bring together practitioners, researchers, clinicians, policy makers and individuals from the autism community to discuss strategies for tackling some of the most pressing needs of autistic children and adults and the people who care for them.
 The first event was hosted on the 11th of April and considered issues related to Anxiety in Autism.
-Further details of the event can be found here.

 Department of Psychology was the most cited department from City, University of London in March, 2017 with 3,318 citations (ResearchGate)